bao-anh/react-atomic/README.md

 - Create error boundary page and 404 not found page
 - Change primary theme from green-5 to blue-5
 - Create multi-language in React
+- Create multi-language in Express
+- Add Accept-Language to axios header